dbader13/academic-kickstart/content/post/20140126-GATech-HPCwire/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "David Bader Selected as One of HPCWire’s “People to Watch” in 2014"
+title: "David Bader Selected as One of HPCwire’s “People to Watch” in 2014"
 subtitle: ""
 summary: ""
 authors: []